 The IUSCMP provides extended research opportunities with ICM core faculty members who specialize in areas such as computational cardiology, medical imaging, computational neuroscience, computational genomics and big data science.
 A list of ICM faculty members and their research areas can be found here.

 Program participants are invited to enroll in JHU’s computational medicine courses through Baltimore Collegetown.
-Offered each fall semester, Introduction to Computational Medicine I (EN.580.431/631) covers computational physiological medicine and computational anatomy.
+Offered the first half of each fall semester, Introduction to Computational Medicine: Imagining (EN.580.431/631) covers computational anatomy.
+Offered the second half of each fall semester, Introduction to Computational Medicine: The Physiome (EN.580.433/633) covers computational physiological medicine.
 Computational Molecular Medicine (EN.550.450), offered each spring semester, covers the application of statistical modeling and machine learning methods.

 Applicants must submit: